nurdann/bookmarkShareApp/README.md

 For continuous delivery, the better option is to create environment variable on the server side and use it in the application.

+That can be done via [Configuration under Environments on AWS Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html#environments-cfg-softwaresettings-console).
+The environment variable is not visible to a user, so it can't be accessed via EC2 console because the environment variable is directly passed to the launching `npm start` command.

 ### Build Docker container (Optional)

 Create `Dockerfile` at the project root directory,